musergi/paper-graph/README.md

 The manual dataset will be connected as it will be formed by following a stream of citations.
 This way we will ensure that the algorithm works and that all the nodes are interconnected.

-- [ - ] Select the starting paper for manual generation
+- [ X ] Select the starting paper for manual generation
-- [ - ] Generate database manually on two csv, one for meta and one for details
+- [ X ] Generate database manually on two csv, one for meta and one for details
-- [ - ] Display graph
+- [ X ] Display graph
-- [ - ] Add paper titles to graph
+- [ X ] Add paper titles to graph